winglang/wing/libs/wingsdk/src/cloud/counter.md

 title: cloud.Counter
 id: counter
 description: A built-in resource for representing an container for numbers in the cloud.
-keywords: [Wing reference, Wing language, language, Wing sdk, Wing programming language, Counter]
+keywords: [Wing reference, Wing language, language, Wing standard library, Wing programming language, Counter]
 ---

 The `cloud.Counter` resource represents a stateful container for one or more numbers in the cloud.